ROMBAC 1-11 - Romanian aircraft manufactured under British license

 The following five BAC 1-11 aircraft from the same series were received by the Romanian authorities until the end of the 1969 year.

-The first were required for the IAR-93 B aircraft, the latter were used the IAR-330 "Puma" helicopters.
+The former were needed for the IAR-93 B aircraft, the latter were used IAR-330 "Puma" helicopters.

 Also in the same period, Ceausescu purchased the manufacturing license for BAC 1-11 and promised to build 80 aircraft under the name ROMBAC 1-11.

 Unfortunately, the project was not completely completed, and only 9 aircraft left on the gates of the Romaero Baneasa factory, and other 2 remained at the kit stage until the '90 years and were destroyed.

 The first flight of an aircraft ROMBAC 1-11 (registered YR-BRA) took place at 18 September 1982, in the presence of Nicolae Ceausescu.

 The inaugural passenger flight of the plane ROMBAC 1-11 (YR-BRA) took place at 28 January 1983, on the route Bucharest-Timisoara.
 The first external flight of this aircraft was performed at 23 March 1983, on the Bucharest-London route.

 The 9 ROMBAC 1-11 (YR-BRI) flew for the first time in April 1989, and two years later entered the company ROMAVIA.